RejectedStar/TechPulse/README.md

 ## Contributing 🤝

-We welcome contributions to improve TechPulse Digest!
+I welcome contributions to improve TechPulse Digest!
 Please fork the repository and submit pull requests with your enhancements.

 ## License 📜